g1eny0ung/blog/content/posts/build-a-chrome-extension-with-figwheel-main/index.md

 touch resources/public/manifest.json
 ```

 You can view [Manifest file format](https://developer.chrome.com/docs/extensions/mv2/manifest/#manifest_version) for more details.
-This time we will fill the content below:
+This time we will fill in the content below:

 ```json
 {